Adityasent99/Adityasent99/README.md

-- 👋 Hi, I’m Aditya
+-  Hi, I’m Aditya
-- 👀 I’m interested in cybersecurity and data science
+-  I’m interested in cybersecurity , data science and AI

-- 🌱 I’m currently learning c++ and python
-- 💞️ I’m looking to collaborate on any beginner level projects
+- looking to collaborate on any beginner level projects
-- 📫 How to reach me - adityasent99@gmail.com or adityasent10@gmail.com
+- reach me - adityasent99@gmail.com or adityasent10@gmail.com

 - www.linkedin.com/in/aditya-senthilkumar